Chicago Bicycle Accident Lawyer

 - Possible punitive damages against a grossly negligent party

 There is no set amount of money that is awarded bicycle accident victims in Illinois.
 Rather, the total amount of compensation a victim receives will vary depending on the circumstances surrounding each particular case.
-This includes what severity of the injuries, whether a victim can work, the amount of a victim’s pain and suffering, whether there is any shared liability, and more.
+This includes what severity of the accident injuries, whether a victim can work, the amount of a victim’s pain and suffering, whether there is any shared liability, and more.

 What Are Common Causes of Bicycle Accidents in Illinois?